d0n601/CSUS-CSC153/Labs/Lab2/README.md

 ### Task 7: Zero-out the suspect USB drive.

 Now we are going to zero-out the suspect USB drive.
 First we connect the same suspect USB drive back up to our CAIN virtual machine.
-In our case it's at `/dev/sdb`.

-**Then, we zero-out the drive**.
+In our case it's at `/dev/sdb`. **Then, we zero-out the drive**.
 ![task_8_zero](./images/task_8_zero.png)
 **Figure 27:** Zero-out the suspect drive.

-### Task 8.
-Repeat Task 4-6.
+### Task 8: Repeat Tasks 4-6.

-30. Repeat the activities 4-6 towards the zeroed-out USB drive.
+We now begin to repeat the activities 4-6 towards the zeroed-out USB drive.
+For activity 4, we do not need to zero out the drive on which we store evidence, or create a case directory.
+That part was to ensure a safe place to store evidence, and it still is.

+So, at this point we create a `pre-imagesource_zerod.md5.txt`

 ### Task 9: Answer the questions.
 Please attach screenshots to prove your answers when necessary.